 GeneCards Summary for ELL Gene

 ELL (Elongation Factor RNA Polymerase II) is a Protein Coding gene.
-Diseases associated with ELL include leukemia.
-Among its related pathways are Disease and Gene Expression.
+Diseases associated with ELL include leukemia, acute myeloid.
+Among its related pathways are Infectious disease and Gene Expression.
 GO annotations related to this gene include phosphatase binding.
 An important paralog of this gene is ELL3.